 The School has plans and processes in place that enable the early identification of students who may be at educational risk.

-The Principal, Associate Principals, Heads of Learning Areas and the Student Services team including Learning Support Co coordinator will:
+The Principal, Associate Principals, Heads of Learning Areas and the Student Central team including Learning Support Coordinator will:

 - develop and implement plans, processes and strategies that enable the delivery of a curriculum that maximises opportunities for all students at risk;

 - employ a combination of promotion and prevention approaches to increase protective factors and reduce risk factors influencing the educational, social and/or emotional development of students at risk;